Getting to Know Venture Capital Investing with Cresset Partners’ Ventures II Fund

 Who are the investors who would be best suited for Cresset’s Ventures II Fund?
 What else do they need to know?

-For Ventures II, we’re democratizing access to these top-tier firms that have historically been unavailable to non-institutional investors.
+For Ventures II, we’re providing access to venture capital firms that have historically been unavailable to non-institutional investors.
 If you can afford the speculative risk and illiquidity inherent to venture and want to generate the same type of exposure as these sophisticated institutions, Ventures II could be a fit for your portfolio.

 Thank you for your perspective, Jordan.
 How does an investor learn more about the Venture II Fund?